twrecked/hass-aarlo/README.md

 - _Object Detection_; the mobile application will let you know almost immediately what triggered the motion event, this is not possible with the website _APIs_.
 - _Timeouts_; the website doesn't feel like it was designed for persistent connections so _Aarlo_ has a lot of code inside to try to mitigate this.
 But occasionally you might miss an event.
 There are settings in the _advanced configuration_ you can change to help with this.

-The last two can be summed up as `if the API doesn't support it, neither can the component.` Bear that in mine when asking for new feature requests.
+The last two can be summed up as `if the WEB API doesn't support it, neither can the component.` Bear that in mine when asking for new feature requests.